ViliLipo/store-dist-sys/README.md

 - `$ yarn deploy`
 - `$ cd ../backend`
 - `$ sudo docker-compose build`
-- There is a slight chance that this will fail to for a reason unrelated to our configuration in that case just run again.
+- There is a slight chance that this will fail for a reason unrelated to our configuration.
+  In that case just run again.
 In testing this never failed twice in succession.
 - `$ sudo docker-compose up`
 - Connect via localhost:5000